fru1tyJu1ce/chessboard-single-file-include/README.md

 # Chess Board Single File Include

 This repository provides a simple and lightweight chessboard component that can be easily included in your web project with minimal setup.
 With just one file inclusion and a few lines of code, you can have a fully functional chessboard on your website.
+Only vanilla JS, HTML and CSS are used.
+The official FEN notation format is supported.

 ![alt text](screenshot/screenshot.png "screenshot chess-board")